Common Foundations for Recursive Shape Languages: Introduction

 \textit{Validation in Practice.} There is a growing body of work on the practical use of shape languages.
 This includes mining shapes from large knowledge graphs~\cite{RLH23,LissandriniRH24}, validating real-world datasets such as Wikidata~\cite{FSAP24}, and studying data provenance and explanations for validation outcomes~\cite{DDJB23,AhmetajDPS22}.
 The need to validate heterogeneous graph data has also motivated comparative studies of SHACL and ShEx~\cite{GPBK17,GGFE19,T17} as well as mappings between RDF and Property Graph paradigms~\cite{ATT20,H14}.
 Further extensions of ShEx for different graph types have been proposed~\cite{L24,L22}, alongside unifying graph data models such as OneGraph~\cite{LSHBBB23} and MillenniumDB’s Domain Graph Model~\cite{DCRMD23}.
 Semantic ambiguities in recursive SHACL directly affect these practical efforts, since the outcome of validation can depend on the choice of validator and its implicit semantics.

 \textit{Connections to Description Logics and $\mu$-calculus.} Foundational work on SHACL has revealed strong connections to expressive Description Logics (DLs), the logics underlying OWL~\cite{BJB22,SRLS20,AhmetajDOPSS21}.
 The problem of defining coherent semantics for recursive shape languages closely parallels the classic issue of \emph{terminological cycles} in DLs, extensively studied in the early 1990s.
 Terminologies with recursive definitions, where concept names may be defined directly or indirectly in terms of themselves, were recognized to require special semantic treatment to ensure meaningful interpretations.
 Initial studies~\cite{Baader1990,Baader1996,Nebel1991} identified three main approaches to interpreting such cycles: least fixpoint, greatest fixpoint, and descriptive (classical) semantics.
 It was observed that, for many cyclic definitions, the greatest-fixpoint semantics yields more satisfactory results by allowing maximal solutions consistent with their intended meaning, whereas for others, the least-fixpoint semantics is more suitable ~\cite{Baader1996,DeGiacomoLenzerini1994}.
 Further work argued that, instead of selecting a single semantics, better results are obtained by adopting a formalism that allows for the different semantics to coexist, where the correspondence with the modal~$\mu$-calculus was also established~\cite{Schild1994,DeGiacomoLenzerini1994}.
 In our setting, we show that expressive yet tractable fragments of recursive SHACL and ShEx correspond to the alternation-free fragment of the modal $\mu$-calculus~\cite{Koz83}.
+We finally remark that the recent work in \cite{anoukstaticwfs} uses $\mu$-calculus to show decidability and complexity results for static analysis tasks in SHACL under the \emph{well-founded semantics}.